Daniel Radcliffe

-Following the success of Harry Potter, Radcliffe challenged himself acting in a variety of genres such as the romantic comedy What If?
-(2013), the horror films The Woman in Black (2012) and Victor Frankenstein (2015), the comedy-drama film Swiss Army Man (2016), the heist thriller film Now You See Me 2 (2016), and the action comedy The Lost City (2022).
-He earned critical acclaim for his portrayals of poet Allen Ginsberg in the drama film Kill Your Darlings (2013), FBI agent Nate Foster in the thriller film Imperium (2016), and Weird Al Yankovic in the comedy Weird: The Al Yankovic Story (2022) earning a Critics' Choice Television Award for the latter.
-Since 2019, he has starred in the TBS anthology series Miracle Workers.
+Radcliffe also expanded his film roles, acting in a variety of genres such as the horror film The Woman in Black (2012), surreal drama Swiss Army Man (2016), thriller Now You See Me 2 (2016), and comedy The Lost City (2022).
+He also portrayed Allen Ginsberg in the biopic Kill Your Darlings (2013) and "Weird Al" Yankovic in the musical parody Weird: The Al Yankovic Story (2022).
+The latter earned him nominations for a Primetime Emmy Award and a British Academy Television Award.
+He also played multiple roles in the anthology comedy series Miracle Workers from 2019 to 2023.